katievigil/onehealth-virus/README.md

 metagenomic sequencing of viruses from mussels, oysters, seawater and marine mammals.

 Publication Title:
-Metagenomic sequencing of zoonotic viruses from oysters, mussels and water to address One Health surveillance Virus Metagenomic sequencing project
+Metagenomic analysis of viruses associated with bivalves, environmental water and marine mammals using a nanopore end-to-end sequencing workflow to address One Health surveillance